BU-IE-360/spring24-tuncay444/index.md

 ### GROUP PROJECT

-* Check [GROUP PROJECT](IE360_HW-1.html) to see HTML page for our group project.
+* Check [Group Project](IE360_HW-1.html) to see HTML page for our group project.
-* You can also find [GROUP PROJECT IPYNB code](https://github.com/BU-IE-360/spring24-tuncay444/blob/main/IE360_HW%231.Rmd) in my github page.
+* You can also find [Group Project IPYNB code](https://github.com/BU-IE-360/spring24-tuncay444/blob/main/IE360_HW%231.Rmd) in my github page.